20 awesome things to do with kids on the Fraser Coast

 3. Go fish!

-Take your little anglers to fish off one of the small jetties along Hervey Bay’s Esplanade or walk out to the end of Urangan Pier (approx. 1km long), where fishermen catch garfish, whiting, bream, flathead up to big fish like Trevally and Blue Fin Tuna.
+Take your little anglers to fish off one of the small jetties along Hervey Bay’s Esplanade or walk out to the end of Urangan Pier (approx. 1km long), where fishermen (and women) catch garfish, whiting, bream, flathead up to big fish like Trevally and Blue Fin Tuna.

 Even if you don’t reel anything in, your kids will be entertained peering into the water and watching what others catch.